Muirfield/bad-plugins/ChatScribe/README.md

 * DependencyPlugins: -
 * OptionalPlugins: -
 * Categories: Admin
-* Plugin Access: -
+* Plugin Access: Commands, Data Saving
 * WebSite: [github](https://github.com/alejandroliu/bad-plugins/tree/master/ChatScribe)

 Overview
 --------

-Let's you log all commands and chat's to files
+Let's you log all commands and chat's to files.  **To ensure user's privacy, there is a set of regular expressions that will remove passwords before logging the line.
+You can add additional regular expressions if needed.**

 Usage: